Skediaio/literal-sql/README.md

 - Clean, formatted SQL output
 - Command-line interface for quickly mocking up queries and modifying existing SQL files
 - Zero dependencies
-- Works with any PostgreSQL client for Deno

 ## What It's Not